Business Policies and Procedures Manual

 In most cases, the pool includes applicants who meet the minimum requirements of the position.
 If the number of applicants exceeds the needs of the hiring department, the hiring department may request HRS screen applicants for qualifications and refer the qualifying applicants to the hiring department.

 The HR Partner/Recruiter and/or search committee chair is responsible for ensuring that the hiring process is fair and objective.
-(See Search Committees.)
+(See Subsection 4.1.a.)

 HRS may disqualify an individual from consideration for employment at any time for good and sufficient reasons.
 HRS removes the individual’s name from an applicant and/or applicant pool for failure to meet a benchmark or all benchmarks in a series.